Complementary Health Approaches

 7. How are relaxation techniques used?

 Relaxation techniques are designed to produce the body's natural relaxation response, characterized by slower breathing, lower blood pressure, and a feeling of calm and well-being.
+Stress management programs commonly include relaxation techniques.

 Relaxation techniques include the following: